zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis/README.md

 * Correct the rotation matrix.

 ```2021.11.17``` :
-* Better Generator, better performance (models and checkpoints will be released soon).
+* Better Generator, better performance (models and checkpoints have been released).

 Driving | Beta Version | FOMM | New Version: